wmcbrine/wmcbrine.github.io/tivo/HMO.md

 ### 4.2 URL Encoding

-Clients should encode all URLs sent to the Server according to the relevant standards referenced in section 1.3.
+Clients should encode all URLs sent to the Server according to the relevant standards referenced in [section 1.3].
 Particularly, special care should be taken to correctly encode any parameters embedded in the URL.
 If the value of a given parameter is itself another URL, note that this has the effect of "double-encoding" some characters within that URL.
 The